2AA4-W24/a3-maze-runner-take-two-ethanwalsh16/README.md

 If you are also delivering the bonus, your program will react to a third flag:

-- `-method {tremaux, righthand}`: specifies which path computation method to use. (default is right hand)
+- `-method {tremaux, righthand, graph}`: specifies which path computation method to use. (default is right hand)

+An additional flag now that the revised version has been completed:

+- `-baseline {tremaux, righthand, graph}`: specifies which baseline to compare the `-method` to.
+(Numerical result that is the ratio of their path lengths)

 #### Examples